 These initiatives include open museum nights and an innovative “InsideOut” program that places works of art throughout the Charlotte community.

 The Bechtler opened its doors in January 2010.
 One of the only museums of mid-century modern art in the southeastern United States, all of its works are owned by the city of Charlotte.
-The museum was established by the City of Charlotte, along with Wells Fargo/Wachovia/Duke Energy, after Andreas Bechtler donated his collection to the city to found the museum.
+The Bechtler was named after Andreas Bechtler and the Bechtler family after Andreas donated their collection of mid-century modern art to the city of Charlotte to found the museum.
 The Bechtler museum has a goal of creating a personal connection between individuals and the artists behind the 1,500 pieces in its collection.
 This can be difficult for people who don’t have steady access to the museum’s newsletters or social posts, due to a lack of personal technology or a broadband connection.